rka97/Unive/README.md

 # README

-A simple Ruby on Rails website for managing university classes, very incomplete and probably won't be completed.
-Done as a project for our databases class.
+A simple Ruby on Rails website for managing university classes, incomplete and won't be completed.
+Course project for Database Systems.

 To use:
-As any rails application: install rails on windows or linux (the operating systems we tested), run bundle install, then db:setup and open the server using rails server.
-The website will then be on localhost:3000
+As any rails application: install rails, run bundle install, then db:setup and open the server using rails server.
+The website will then be on localhost:3000.

 Changelog:
 - [x] Make a Student database table and the corresponding model (won't add much functionality yet).